Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank creates fires.
-		// "Ability Enabled" - When a survivor is within range of the Tank, a fire is created around the survivor.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, a fire is created around the survivor.
+When the Super Tank dies, a fire is created around the Super Tank.
 		// - "Fire Range"
 		// - "Fire Range Chance"
-		// "Fire Hit" - When a survivor is hit by a Tank's claw or rock, a fire is created around the survivor.
+		// "Fire Hit" - When a survivor is hit by the Super Tank's claw or rock, a fire is created around the survivor.
 		// - "Fire Chance"
 		// - "Fire Hit Mode"
 		// Requires "st_fire.smx" to be installed.